AtmosSci-DLESM/DLESyM/README.md

 Code repository for training, running and analyzing a Deep Learning Earth System Model (DLESyM).
 Full use of this repository requires Git and Git LFS (instructions for downloading can be found [here](https://github.com/git-guides/install-git) and [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage), repsectively).

 ## Getting Started
 Before messing around with DLESyM, you'll need to set up the repository and environemnt on your machine.
+You'll need to make sure your machine has Git and Git LFS installed (instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [here](https://git-lfs.github.com/), repectively).

 1. Clone the repository:
     ```sh